 Reporting Structure:

-[sub-committee name] will report directly to the board of Canoeing Ireland through the High Performance Representative or through a member of the executive whatever is appropriate and will submit a report of its activities that is presented at the Annual Delegate Meeting.
-The Treasurer is required to submit a budget for the next year on or before the end of September of the preceding year to the Treasurer of Canoeing Ireland to facilitate the overall Canoeing Ireland budgeting process.
+The [sub-committee name] will report to the board of Canoeing Ireland through the Olympic / Non-Olympic High Performance Representative or in the case of the Training Development Unit through a designated member of the C.I.
+Board whichever is applicable and will submit an annual report of its activities that is presented at the Annual Delegate Meeting.

 Decision Making: